amalkp814/viapp/README.md

     <img src="./assets/ww-demo-image-02.gif" alt="WhisperWriter demo gif" width="340" height="136">
 </p>

-**Update (2024-05-28):** I've just merged in a major rewrite of WhisperWriter!
+**Update (2024-05-28):** Major rewrite merged!
 We've migrated from using `tkinter` to using `PyQt5` for the UI, added a new settings window for configuration, a new continuous recording mode, support for a local API, and more!
 Please be patient as I work out any bugs that may have been introduced in the process.
-If you encounter any problems, please [open a new issue](https://github.com/savbell/whisper-writer/issues)!
+If you encounter any problems, please [open a new issue](https://github.com/amalkp814/viapp/issues)!

-WhisperWriter is a small speech-to-text app that uses [OpenAI's Whisper model](https://openai.com/research/whisper) to auto-transcribe recordings from a user's microphone to the active window.
+viapp is a small speech-to-text app that uses [OpenAI's Whisper model](https://openai.com/research/whisper) to auto-transcribe recordings from a user's microphone to the active window.

 Once started, the script runs in the background and waits for a keyboard shortcut to be pressed (`ctrl+shift+space` by default).
 When the shortcut is pressed, the app starts recording from your microphone.
 There are four recording modes to choose from:
 - `continuous` (default): Recording will stop after a long enough pause in your speech.
 The app will transcribe the text and then start recording again.
 To stop listening, press the keyboard shortcut again.